silverbulletmd/silverbullet/website/Space Style.md

 }
 ```

-The following [[Space Lua/Lua Integrated Query]] is used to determine the order in which Space Style is loaded:
+The following [[Space Lua/Integrated Query]] is used to determine the order in which Space Style is loaded:

 ```lua
 query[[from index.tag "space-style" order by _.priority desc]]